(Please note: Due to Covid-19 the seminar will take place on Zoom until it is safe enough to meet in person.)

 On rare occasions, due to circumstances outside our control, it may be necessary to substitute a program or instructor for one that has been scheduled.
 We will give as much notice of this as possible.
 We also reserve the right to cancel programs if registration is insufficient.

-Sunday Tuition: The Sunday clinical colloquium is $640 for the full year.
-Participants are required to commit for the full year but may pay in two installments.
+Sunday Tuition: The Sunday clinical colloquium has a fee for the full year dependent on the number of participants.
+Participants are required to commit for the full year.
 Please contact the seminar coordinator if you are interested or have questions.

 Seminar Handbook is available for further information about the seminar and local training requirements.
 Please note this handbook will be updated and edited periodically to maintain current standards and policies.